The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters

 One way to discriminate these formation pathways is to look for smaller planets orbiting interior to hot jupiters.
-Because high-eccentricity migration is such a disruptive event, it is expected that no inner companion could have survived from being ejected from the system.
-Thus, if an inner companion is found, we could all but eliminate high-eccentricity migration as how that hot jupiter could have formed.
-For 20 years after the discovery of 51 Pegasi b, no hot jupiters were found to have close planetary companions \citep[e.g.][]{Miller-Ricci2008ApJ, Steffen2012PNAS}, even while smaller planets frequently were found in multi-planet systems \citep{lath11}.
-The apparent loneliness of hot jupiters suggested that high-eccentricity migration was likely the dominant formation pathway.
-However, the discovery of close planetary companions around the hot jupiter WASP-47 \citep{2015ApJ...812L..18B} showed that at least some hot jupiters form in a dynamically quiet manner, either via disk migration or \textit{in-situ}.
-Since then, several other hot jupiter systems with close companions have been discovered (\citealt{Zhu2018RNAAS, Canas2019ApJL, 2020ApJ...892L...7H, Hord2022AJ, 2023MNRAS.525L..43M, 2023MNRAS.524.1113S, 2024ApJ...971L..28K, McKee2025ApJ}; S. Quinn et al., in preparation, J. Livesey et al.; in preparation).
-Studying the population of close planetary companions to hot jupiters presents an opportunity to constrain the fraction of these systems that formed via dynamically quiet pathways.
-An early estimate of the occurrence rate of close companions to hot jupiters suggested these systems were indeed rare \citep{2016ApJ...825...98H}, but with only a single detected system at the time, the estimate was uncertain.
+Because high-eccentricity migration is dynamically disruptive, it is expected that no inner companion could have survived the process \citep{2015ApJ...808...14M}.
+If an inner companion is found, we could all but eliminate high-eccentricity migration as a mechanism by which that hot jupiter could have formed.
+Thus, studying the population of nearby planetary companions to hot jupiters presents an opportunity to constrain the fraction of these systems that formed via dynamically quiet pathways.